* All product/brand names, logos, and trademarks are property of their respective owners.

 Lead with strategy, not the tool.
 AI is an accelerator of execution.
 It is not a substitute for knowing your audience, understanding your competitive position, or having a clear point of view on what your brand stands for.
 Marketers who skip strategy and go straight to AI-generated content produce output that is technically correct and emotionally empty.
 Define the strategy first.
 Let AI execute against it.

 Ninety-five percent of marketing teams are now testing AI for creative production.
-But 42% still classify their approach as initial testing which signals that widespread adoption has not yet translated into operational confidence.
+But 42% still classify their approach as initial testing, which signals that widespread adoption has not yet translated into operational confidence.
 The gap between deploying AI and deploying it well is real, and it is primarily a human skills gap, not a technology gap.

-The framing that resonates most with experienced practitioners is this: the best marketing in 2026 will not be done by AI.
+The framing that resonates most with experienced practitioners is simple: the best marketing in 2026 will not be done by AI.
 It will be done by marketers who know how to use AI as a lever, not a replacement for thinking.

 AI has moved from an optional enhancement to an operational foundation in digital marketing.
 The gap between teams using it effectively and those using it poorly or not at all is compounding every quarter.
 Speed, personalization, SEO performance, campaign ROI, and content volume all move measurably when AI is applied with strategic discipline.